June 11-14, 2018

 - The Summer Institute will be facilitated by highly experienced faculty, staff and students from Australia, Canada, US, and UK.

-- The McMaster International Summer Institute will have students threaded throughout every aspect of the work – from the planning to the facilitating to the participating teams.
+- The McMaster International SaP Institute will have students threaded throughout every aspect of the work – from the planning to the facilitating to the participating teams.

 Key Dates & Deadlines